mawrkus/pull-request-review-guide/README.md

 Be inclusive, but not too much.
 Having a large number of reviewers might lead to:

-- too many comments/suggestions going into too many different directions,
+- too many comments/suggestions going into too many different directions
 - too few comments, when everyone thinks someone will take care of the review.

 To prevent this, you can start with a few core reviewers to receive the main feedback, then add more people, to give them visibility.